walkrick/sinatra-from-scratch/README.md

 ## Suck up to Terence

-If you finish with the first task, provide a way for Terence to view the emails in the database but he wants you to do it without writing any code (use the force, or, heroku).
+If you finish with the first task, provide a way for Terence to view the emails in the database.
 He's not very good at Ruby; no one actually uses bundler.

+## Really impress Terence

+Show the emails in the database *without* writing any code.